More Than 100 Constituencies That Backed Brexit Now Want To Remain In The E.U., According To New Analysis

 Eloise Todd, the chief executive of Best for Britain, also voiced her opinion on the findings of the analysis.

 “This groundbreaking research shows that Brexit is still not inevitable.
-People across the UK have witnessed the last two years of uncertainty with dismay and are thinking differently – 112 constituencies have switched to majorities that back staying in our current bespoke deal with the EU.
+People across the UK have witnessed the last two years of uncertainty with dismay and are thinking differently – 112 constituencies have switched to majorities that back staying in our current bespoke deal with the EU.”

 “The sands of public opinion are shifting and politicians risk falling behind.
 Our research shows that the deal must be put to the people.
 Westminster should legislate for a people’s vote on the Brexit terms, giving the public the option to stay and build our future on our current deal with the EU.”

-Of the constituencies found to have switched from Leave to Remain are former foreign secretary and face of the Leave campaign, Boris Johnson, and other Leave figurehead Michael Gove’s Surrey Heath.
+Of the constituencies found to have switched from Leave to Remain are former foreign secretary and face of the Leave campaign, Boris Johnson, and another Leave figurehead, Michael Gove’s Surrey Heath.